int3rspatial/node.js-crud/README.md

 # node.js-crud

-## Educational project for third course
+## Educational project
 ***
-This is Simple Web service receiving data from the user and writing them to the database.
-After adding data to the database, it is possible to delete and edit them.
-A server and a CRUD-api have been written for the project to access and manipulate records in the database.
-The client part and data collection from the form have also been worked out.
+This is simple REST API Web service created using Express.js and MongoDB.
+It can perform all necessary CRUD operations: adding data to database, accessing it, deleting and editing.
+Simple authentication system is also implemented.

 #### Toolkit:
 + [Node JS](https://nodejs.org/en/about/)